sms1sis/Compare_two_folders/README.md

     *   `txt` (default)
     *   `json`
 *   `-s, --subfolders`: Enable file comparison in subfolders (recursive traversal).
 By default, only files in the top-level directories are compared.
-*   `-v, --verbose`: Show hash values for matched and different files in the output.
+*   `-v, --verbose`: Show hash values, file sizes, or timestamps for differences in the output.
 *   `-H, --hidden`: Include hidden files and directories in the comparison.
 By default, they are ignored.
 *   `-t, --type <EXTENSION>`: Compare only files with the specified extension (e.g., `txt`, `.jpg`).
 This flag can be used multiple times.
 *   `-i, --ignore <PATTERN>`: Specify a glob pattern to ignore files or directories.
 This flag can be used multiple times.
 Automatically respects `.gitignore` rules.
 *   `-j, --threads <COUNT>`: Set the number of threads to use for parallel processing in batch mode.
 Defaults to the number of available CPU cores.
+*   `-n, --no-sort`: Disable alphabetical sorting of the output.
+Drastically improves performance on massive directory trees when order is not required.

 ### Examples